 Is your cat pregnant?
 Well, intentionally or not intentionally, it does not matter now.
+Still, you must be aware of how to take care of a Pregnant Cat.
 You have to make sure her newborns remain safe, and even before that, she remains safe in that condition.
 Many female cats can become pregnant at a young age, and that is very sad as they are not ready to take care of their kittens, as they are still kittens.
 So it’s our responsibility to make sure she has everything she needs in that difficult time.
 Here are some tips to make sure your cat and kittens remain safe and sound.

 What to Feed Your pregnant cat?

 If you notice that your cat is pregnant and your veterinarian confirms it.
 You need to discuss the best feed for your cat.
 She needs to select food with plenty of nutrition for her cat and her kitten.
 Your cat is eating two (or three, four, or five…) and will need extra nutrients.
 The kitten’s food includes extra calories and nutrients she needs.
 If she becomes overweight, it can cause problems for her and her kittens.
 After pregnancy is confirmed, gradually switch to kitten food.
 However, do not increase the feeding amount unless he is underweight or hungry.
 Monitor her body during pregnancy with the help of your veterinarian.

 Your pregnant cat needs to drink a lot of water to stay hydrated, so you’ll want to have a few different water bowls around your home.
 If your cat has existing health needs or a sensitive stomach, always consult your vet before making any changes to his diet.

 Veterinary care for a pregnant cat